RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Breakout-Board/AT-Command-Manual/README.md

 ## Appendix III：Maximum Transmission Load by Region

 ::: tip 📝 NOTE
-In the following list, M is the length with MAC header and N is the maximum usable payload size for the user data without MAC header.
+In the following list, M is the length with the MAC header and N is the maximum usable payload size for the user data without the MAC header.
 :::

 <b>EU868</b>